Qiskit/samplomatic/docs/guides/dressed_boxes.rst

 Each dressed box contains a layer of single-qubit gates and a layer of two-qubit entangling gates on disjoint pairs of qubits.
-The layer of entangling gates is surrounded by layers of random Paulis in such a way that the logical action of the box is unchanged.
+The layer of entangling gates is surrounded by layers of random Pauli gates in such a way that the logical action of the box is unchanged.
+These random Pauli layers are *virtual* in the same spirit as a virtual Z gate–they do not add additional operations to the circuit, but instead act as a directive to alter how adjacent single-qubit gates are implemented.

 .. figure:: ../figs/pauli_twirl.drawio.png